precision-sustainable-ag/onfarm-api-tutorial/README.md

  "x-api-key: 57aaf904-e915-11eb-90d2-001dd801118b"
  ```

+You won't need an API key for the Weather API, but you do need to provide your email address in your request.

-You can find the documentation for all of these by going to the address above in your browser.
+You can find the documentation for all of these by going to the addresses above in your browser.
 There you can read which endpoints each API has, and what query parameters you can pass.

 ## 4. Putting it all together: